Earl Leofric’s family 1

 Her man ytte ut Ælfgar eorl, ac he com sona inn ongean mid strece þurh Gryffines fultum.
 7 her com scyphere of Norwegan.
 Hit is langsum to atellanne eall hu hit gefaren wæs

-In this year Earl Alefgar was expelled, but he soon came back again, with violence, through the help of Gruffydd.
+In this year Earl Aelfgar was expelled, but he soon came back again, with violence, through the help of Gruffydd.
 And in this year came a raiding fleet from Norway.
 It is tedious to tell how it all happened.[the entry continues with the actions of Bishop Aldred and other ecclesiastical figures].

 It is tedious to tell how it all happened.
 It was cold, the scribe was bored, hungry, his fingers hurt and his back and eyes ached.
 How was he to know anyone would care in a thousand years time?